 Tsofen aims to dramatically increase the participation of Arab engineers in the hi-tech industry, and to leverage this growth to advance the economic sustainability of Arab citizens of Israel, thus enhancing Israel’s overall socio-economic wellbeing and creating a more just society.

-- Tsofen facilitated the entrance of several major hi-tech companies into Nazareth, including Microsoft, Broadcom, and Amdocs.
+- Tsofen facilitated the entrance of several major hi-tech companies into Nazareth, including Microsoft, Broadcom, Amdocs and Personetics.

 - In 2014, Israel’s Ministry of Economy adopted Tsofen’s programmatic model as the basis for a 3-year tender designed to increase the number of Arab graduates employed in hi-tech.

 - Council of Higher Education data reveals that the number of Arabs studying hi-tech subjects in Israel’s universities increased by 55% between 2012 and 2015.

 - Less than a year after its launch, Lessons in Hi-Tech, our new high school program designed to increase the number of Arab students in hi-tech majors in Israel’s universities, was included in the Ministry of Education’s informal education portfolio.

 Click the logo to find us at Guidestar Israel: